 We can work with your organization to design a broad publicity plan as well as a more targeted campaign.
 Please note that on- and off-campus events and programs that are not coordinated with the Center for Career Development are not eligible for promotion in our system.
 For additional visibility, you may wish to use the hashtag #HireTigers on social media to reach the Princeton community.

-All employer professionals that recruit Princeton students must adhere to the following Community Standards:
+All employer professionals that recruit Princeton students should adhere to the following Community Standards:

 - Employment professionals will refrain from any practice that improperly influences and affects acceptances.
 Such practices may include undue time pressure for acceptance of offers and encouragement of revocation of another offer.
 Employment professionals will strive to communicate decisions to candidates within the agreed upon time frame.